Águila Azteca (train): Amenities

 The train had different amenities such as showers, a dining room, family bedrooms and a bar-observation car.

 Some dining cars stood out for their elegance.
 The train kitchens were designed and adapted for the needs of the cooks.
-Some time later. the kitchens were renovated in order to make food preparation quicker.
+Some time later, the kitchens were renovated in order to make food preparation quicker.

 The train usually used the Mitla and Monte Albán dining cars, in which passengers could enjoy good dishes at affordable prices.
 There were also cafeteria cars where they were allowed to play cards and smoke, which were attended by cooks and waiters.
 Later, the NdeM moved on from elegance and sobriety to minimalism.

 Revival

-Part of "Plan Mexico", a funding plan for Mexico's infrastructure, had announced a potential revival of the Aztec Eagle.
-In contrast to the Tren Maya on the Yucatán Peninsula, which took years to plan and began operations in 2023 as tracks were made from scratch, tracks are already laid with station construction supposed to commence in July 2025.
+Plan Mexico, a funding plan for Mexico's infrastructure, announced a potential revival of the Aztec Eagle.
+Unlike the Tren Maya on the Yucatán Peninsula, which took years to plan and construct for service which commenced in 2023, tracks for the revival of the Aztec Eagle are already laid with station construction planned to commence in July 2025.